SwedbankPay/developer.swedbankpay.com/checkout-v3/authenticated/seamless-view.md

 You can read about the different [Seamless View Events][seamless-view-events] in the feature section.

+{% include alert.html type="success" icon="info" header="`onPaid` Event"
+body="When integrating Seamless View, we strongly recommend that you implement the `onPaid` event for the best possible setup.
+Even with this implemented, you need to check the payment status towards our APIs, as the payer can change this in the browser fast." %}

 You are now ready to capture the funds.
 Follow the link below to read more about capture and the other options you have after the purchase.